Last month, I was being interviewed for a podcast, and the hosts asked me why I’m so passionate about the mission of ProGrace.

 As Christians begin to think, talk and act differently around the abortion issue, our local churches become safe places where women can receive the acceptance and support they need in order to have hope for the future.
 This is already happening through churches who embrace a ProGrace approach.

-The dream for ProGrace is to expand this response so women in every community can have access to this kind of grace.
+ProGrace’s dream is to expand this response so women in every community can have access to this kind of grace.
 I believe in this dream.
 I believe God can make a way.
 I’ve experienced it and I’ve seen it.

 Today, my husband and I are raising two kids while we both also pursue our Kingdom dreams.
 Through my work, I get to see many other women also pursuing their dreams while deciding to parent after an unplanned pregnancy.